-Marrickville’s longest bar in NSW….
+Marrickville had the longest bar in NSW….

-Tooth and Company rebuilt the pub in 1939 and re-badged its new art-deco watering hole as ‘The Hotel Marrickville’.
-At the time it had the longest bar in NSW.
+Tooth and Company again rebuilt the pub in 1939 and re-badged its new art-deco watering hole as ‘The Hotel Marrickville’.

-The public bar was 170 feet (52 metres) long – a total of 230 feet (70 metres) altogether in the public bar, and 390 feet (119 metres) in the entire hotel.
+The public bar was 170 feet (52 metres) long – a total of 230 feet (70 metres) altogether in the public bar, and 390 feet (119 metres) through the entire hotel.
 This at the time was said to have given the pub the title of the longest bar in NSW.

 The building survives to this day, however, sadly no longer as a pub.